The Bankrate promise

 - Potential missing interests – When the title chain includes a transfer via an estate, it’s essential to make sure any heirs have properly relinquished their interests in the property.
-“If this has not been done, it will be necessary to obtain deeds from these parties releasing their interests,” says Stitgen.
+“If this has not been done, it will be necessary to obtain [quitclaim] deeds from these parties releasing their interests,” says Stitgen.

 If one of these issues or another is found, homebuyers generally have three options, depending on what’s allowed in their purchase contract, according to Hollander:

-- Ask the seller to compensate the buyer for the cost to fix the issue
+- Ask the seller to compensate the buyer for the cost to fix the issue.

-- Walk away from the deal and receive a refund of their deposit
+- Walk away from the deal and receive a refund of their deposit.

 Cost of title services

+Buying a home includes plenty of expenses outside of the actual home price, and the title search will add to the overall tab.
 There are two main costs for title services provided by a title company or attorney:

 Can I do my own title search?

 “Conducting a title search requires knowledge of real estate requirements and lien periods and the ability to navigate various courthouse records.
-It’s not advisable to do this without experience, due to the complexity of records and indexing,” says Patti DeGennaro, senior operations manager with Title Alliance, Ltd., in Media, Pennsylvania.
+It’s not advisable to do this without experience, due to the complexity of records and indexing,” says Patti DeGennaro, senior operations manager and process specialist with Title Alliance, Ltd., in Media, Pennsylvania.

-Also, “if you wish to purchase title insurance for your property, conducting the title search yourself will not suffice because the title insurer will require that a professional conduct, review and advise on the search prior to issuing a policy,” adds Stitgen.
+Also, “if you wish to purchase title insurance for your property, conducting the title search yourself will not suffice because the title insurer will require that a professional conduct, review and advise on the search prior to issuing a policy,” says Stitgen.